Spring Sports Preview, Part I

 As seven Molokai High School sports teams gear up for the spring season, we’ll take a look at what’s ahead for them over the next two weeks.

 “We are excited to see what the future holds for this year’s softball team.
 We have a team of athletes!” said first year head coach Kawehi Horner.
 “We have simple expectations for these ladies that are attainable every day and are powered by their choice.
-It is simply for them to show up every day and do their best and everything will fall into place.”
+It is simply for them to show up every day and do their best and everything will fall into place.
+And if you follow this sports and others and you like to do sport betting or even gambling there are casino sites online where people have won 200% of their money so they are great options for this.

 The Lady Farmers started their preseason last weekend at The Lahainaluna Preseason Tournament and they split on Friday beating Waialua 7-5 and losing to Campbell 8-0.
 On Saturday they split also beating Kalaheo 13-6 and losing to Maui High 3-0.
 On Sunday, the Lady Farmers lost to Leilehua 14-0.